 In September 2019, new foreign exchange regulations were implemented.
 Following that, the Central Bank of Argentina (BCRA) established that prior authorisation from the BCRA would be required for payments for services performed by related parties abroad.
-In addition, the BCRA clarified that prior authorisation would not be required for insurance premium payments to foreign reinsurance companies if the payments are made to a foreign beneficiary admitted by SSN.
+In addition, the BCRA clarified that prior authorisation would not be required for insurance premiums payments to foreign reinsurance companies to the extent that the payments are made to a foreign beneficiary admitted by SSN.

-In October 2019, the SSN published a new resolution identifying the foreign beneficiaries that will not be subject to foreign exchange restrictions on reinsurance premium payments from Argentina.
+In October 2019, the SSN published a new resolution5 identifying the foreign beneficiaries that will not be subject to foreign exchange restrictions on reinsurance premium payments from Argentina.
 It established that:

-- Admitted reinsurance companies and collection agents appointed by those companies to collect payments derived from reinsurance premiums on their behalf (intermediaries) will both qualify as "foreign beneficiaries". - Therefore, reinsurance premium payments from Argentina to reinsurance companies and their intermediaries will not be subject to prior authorisation from the BCRA.
+- Admitted reinsurers and collection agents appointed by those companies to collect payments derived from reinsurance premiums on their behalf (intermediaries) will both qualify as "foreign beneficiaries." - Therefore, reinsurance premium payments from Argentina to reinsurance companies and their intermediaries will not be subject to prior authorization from the BCRA.

-The resolution also creates a special registry with which intermediaries must enroll to receive reinsurance premium payments and establishes the documents that the admitted reinsurance companies appointing those intermediaries must file with the SSN.
+The resolution also creates a special registry in which intermediaries must enroll to receive reinsurance premium payments and establishes the documents that the admitted reinsurance companies appointing those intermediaries must file with SSN.

-While the absence of prior authorisation requirements for insurance premium payment to admitted reinsurers and intermediaries is welcomed, Insurance Europe considers that the restrictions on reinsurance premium payments to non-admitted reinsurance companies should be lifted.
+While the absence of prior authorisation requirements for insurance premium payments to admitted reinsurers and intermediaries is welcomed, Insurance Europe takes the view that the restrictions on reinsurance premium payments to non-admitted reinsurance companies should be lifted.